skanev/skeptic/README.markdown

 For Windows systems, check out [GNU Aspell for Win32](http://aspell.net/win32/).
 Install Aspell using the "Full Installer" linked in that page, then locate `aspell-15.dll` in the installation and copy it somewhere in your `PATH` as `aspell.dll`.

+**A lot of people miss that**.
+You need to install an english dictionary from the list in the aspell home page(precompiled dictionaries section).
+Otherwise aspell will crash with segmentation fault if you try to use the `english-words-for-names' check.

 ## Rules

 Skeptic checks if the code complies to a number of rules and reports the violations.
 Here is a list of the rules: